Bradley Walsh & Son: Breaking Dad

 Bradley & Barney Walsh: Breaking Dad (titled Bradley Walsh & Son: Breaking Dad in series 1) is a British television series in which the comedian and presenter Bradley Walsh is taken by his son Barney on a coming-of-age road trip across several countries.
 To date all episodes have been narrated by Alexander Armstrong.
 The title of the series is a play on the American crime drama Breaking Bad.
 The sixth series premiered on 1 April 2025.
+On 27 March 2026 it was announced by ITV that the show would return for a seventh series.

 Overview

-Bradley Walsh and his son Barney visit countries in an RV whilst partaking in challenges along the way.
+Bradley Walsh and his son Barney visit countries in an RV whilst taking part in challenges along the way.